 First, the Body-Solid Endurance T50 rehab/walking treadmill does not have an incline system.
 Therefore, you cannot adjust the angle of the walking platform.
 Furthermore, its deck is not foldable like the Endurance T25 model.

 The machine offers a 53″ (135 cm) long and 18.9 (45 cm) wide walking area, which should suffice for any user regardless of height since this is a walking treadmill.
-Also, the deck is pretty sturdy; it has a maximum user weight limit of 310 lbs (140 kg).
+Also, the deck is pretty sturdy; the maximum user weight limit is 310 lbs (140 kg).

-This Body-Solid treadmill comes with a multi-layered belt.
-Its rubberized and textured top layer provides an improved grip for the user’s footwear.
-Furthermore, the crowned internal rollers improve traction and prolong the belt’s lifespan.
-Their exact diameter is not specified.
+This Body-Solid treadmill has a multi-layered belt.
+Its rubberized and textured top layer improves the grip of the user’s footwear.
+Furthermore, the crowned internal rollers—their exact diameter is not specified — improve traction and prolong the belt’s lifespan.
 In addition, they integrate pre-lubricated sealed bearings for smooth operation.

 The machine has a cushioned deck.
 Although the cushioning elements are not visible, there are eight, four on each side of the deck.
 These considerably reduce the ride’s impact, resulting in less walking-related pain.

-Last but not least, the walking area of the treadmill is not too high above the floor.
+Lastly, the treadmill’s walking area is not too high above the floor.
 The step-up height is approx. 6″ (15 cm), and as mentioned earlier, a small ramp comes with the machine, facilitating entry and exit.

 Therefore, you shouldn’t worry about ceiling height with this treadmill.
-However, placing and using the machine in a room with a ceiling at least 10″ (25 cm) higher than the tallest user is still advisable.
+However, it is still advisable to place and use the machine in a room with a ceiling at least 10″ (25 cm) higher than the tallest user’s height.

 T50 drive motor